 Over the past 10 years, the technologies relating to electric vehicles have been continuously advancing and this includes charging stations which have become more powerful to recharge at higher speeds, making waiting time shorter.

-To improve the EV charging experience, EV Connection (EVC), the operator of the JomCharge network, and Gentari, have introduced unveiled multiple innovative tech upgrades to their battery energy storage system (BESS) powered EV charging stations.
+To improve the EV charging experience, EV Connection (EVC), the operator of the JomCharge network, and Gentari, have introduced multiple innovative tech upgrades to their battery energy storage system (BESS) powered EV charging stations.

 BESS addresses the issue in many areas across Malaysia where there should be charging stations but lack the necessary electricity supply to power a charging station.
 Though along highways, these are areas where the electricity supply is only sufficient to power small-scale usage such as restaurants or kitchens and general lighting.